jdlcrubio/Case-Studies/README.md

 <h1>Hi, I'm Juan! </h1>

 <h2> Biography</h2>
   Hello, my name is Juan Rubio.
 I am currently a drywall finisher working for a small central texas company.
-Also, I am student always looking to expand my education and knowledge.
+Also, I am a student always looking to expand my education and knowledge.
 Recently, I completed the Google Data Analytics certificate.
 Data analysis and what it entails appealed to me while taking a data analytics course in college.
 I graduated from Texas A&M University - San Antonio with a Bachelor of Business in computer science.
 I aspire to obtain a role as a full time Junior Data Analyst.

 <h2> Education/Certifications:</h2>